Starting school September 2018

 RE is also taught following the RE Scheme for Hampshire Schools 'Living Difference 3' and details of this can be found in our Horizions Curriculum Offer.

 At Ark Ayrton, we value the importance of children as Readers and Writers.
 Our Horizons curriculum is based around a book.
 For more information on our English Curriculum (including phonics, units of work and additional information) please click on our English Offer below.
+Please note that the texts might be subject to change depending upon availability of the books.

 Mathematics is taught through a range of different activities.
 We believe children need to work with mathematical ideas practically before moving on to written methods and we ensure that we plan for as many opportunities for this as possible.
 In Reception and Year 1 children are learning maths through “Maths Mastery” which is a structured programme based on practical equipment and models, as well as a strong emphasis on language development and vocabulary.